LeoLuo0320/MatureAI/docs/status.md

 ---

 # Project Summary

 MatureAI is a survival game.
-The goal of this project is training our agent to survive as long as possible and collect as many rewards as it can.
-We are inspired by the game Temple Run and would like to design a much more complex AI runner project with the help of deep Q-Learning algorithm.
+The goal of this project is to train our agent to survive as long as possible and collects as many rewards as it can.
+We are inspired by the game Temple Run and would like to design a much more complex AI runner project with the help of the deep Q-Learning algorithm.
 Our agent needs to collect golds and diamonds while running.
-When collecting rewards, it also needs to bypass obstacles and not to hit stones on both sides of the road.
-In the future, we will use Redstone circuitry to create explosion and destroy the road as punishment.
+When collecting rewards, our agent needs to bypass obstacles and not hit stones on both sides of the road.
+We are using use Redstone circuitry to create explosions and destroy the road as time goes by.
 At the same time, we will give our agent surviving time reward for moving forward.

 # Approach

 Since the environment is fast and the model is not too large, we use PPO trainer with default parameters from rllib for reinforcement learning.
 The trainer class helps us train, checkpoint model, and compute actions.
-Please see the image attached below as a reference of how the trainer works.
+Please see the image attached below as a reference to how the trainer works.

 <img width="700" alt="ppo trainer - graph" src="rllib.png">

 Each observation is a NumPy array of size 5 X 5 X 2.
 When facing a gate, the agent will either open it or make it remain locked.
 Our goal is to train our agent to open the gate each time it encounters one.
-If it does not open it, he might not be able to move forward and will trigger TNT as he stays in a certain area for a long time.
+If our agent did not open the gate, he might not be able to move forward and will trigger TNT as he stays in a certain area for a long time.

 #### Action Space
 The action space is similar to that from assignment2, and we use discrete action space for now, as the environment is straightforward and simple.
 The use 1 in action space is to open the gate, so our agent will be able to move forward.